co-cart/co-cart/NEXT_CHANGELOG.md

 Second is customers can now authenticate with their billing phone number and password.
 This is helpful for certain countries where the customer logins with their phone number instead of username or email address.

-Third is a new [RateLimiter for the API.](#ratelimiter-for-the-api)

-Two new filters have also been introduced to allow a custom authentication header and control the allowed headers to pass when CORS is in use.
+Third, two new filters have also been introduced to allow a custom authentication header and control the allowed headers to pass when CORS is in use.

-## Experimental

-_The first feature experiment has been added in the hopes to provide more control on who/what has access to CoCart' REST API and requires your feedback._
+Fourth is a new [RateLimiter for the API.](#ratelimiter-for-the-api)

+> This will now be part of CoCart Plus or higher.

 ### RateLimiter for the API